Skip to main content

 Mistake 3: No Fallbacks in Production

-If your app uses a single provider with no fallback, you're one outage away from a production incident.
+Running with a single provider and no fallback is asking for trouble.
 Every LLM provider has downtime — building without fallbacks is like running a web server without health checks.

 Risky — single point of failure